Post-Doctoral Fellows

 Email: nmdugan@ucdavis.edu

-Outside of the lab she enjoys communicating female health research and engaging in science outreach.
-She also enjoys playing the cello, yoga, and baking bread.
+Outside of the lab she enjoys engaging in science communication and outreach, reading, and baking.

 Kristen Campbell